act65/mdps/README.md

 - [ ] `density_experiments.py`: How are policies distributed in value space?
   - [x] Visualise the density of the value function polytope.
   - [ ] Calculate the expected suboptimality (for all policies - and all possible Ps/rs)?
 How does this change in high dimensions?
-  - [ ] Apply an abstraction (with X property) and visualise how the distribution of value changes.
-  - [ ] Visualise a distributional value polytope.

 ### Discounting

 - [ ] `discounting_experiments.py`:
-  - [ ] Visulise how changing the discount rate changes the shape of the polytope.
+  - [x] Visualise how changing the discount rate changes the shape of the polytope.
+  - [ ] How does the discount change the optimal policy? (optimal policy as a fn of discount!?)
   - [ ] Explore and visualise hyperbolic discounting.
-  - [ ] How does the discount change the optimal policy? (optimal policy as a fn of discount!?)

 ### Search dynamics